Fresno State vs. UTEP New Mexico Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - In 45.5% of UTEP's games this season (5/11), the teams combined to score more than Saturday's over/under of 51.

-- The two teams combine to score 58.8 points per game, 7.8 more than the total in this contest.
+- The two teams combine to average 58.8 points per game, 7.8 more than the over/under in this contest.

 - The 45.1 combined points per game that these two squads have allowed this season are 5.9 fewer than the 51 over/under in this contest.